sbobek/tsproto/docs/api.rst

 API Reference
 =============
-This page contains the API reference for public objects and functions in LUX.
+This page contains the API reference for public objects and functions in TSProto.

 .. _explanation_api: